Save Ohio Bees™

 Did you know 1 in 4 native bee species are facing extinction?

 Our mission is to restore pollinator habitat, fund conservation, and provide educational resources and programming to the community.
-Our vision is to empower Ohioans to restore pollinator habitat where they live, work, and play, and eliminate pesticide use.
+Our vision is to empower Ohioans to restore native plants and trees where they live, work, and play, and eliminate pesticide use in homes and gardens.

-Explore our FREE resource library that includes bioregional guides for native bees, plants, trees, seeds, and nurseries, how-to DIY projects, educational videos, public programs, citizen science apps, news, and more.
-Remember: It only takes 5 flowers to feed a baby bee.
-GET FREE GUIDES.
+Explore our FREE resource library of bioregional guides for native bees, plants, trees, seeds, nurseries, how-to DIY projects, educational videos from local experts, information on public programs, access to citizen science apps, news, and more.

 Educational Events